 Sample security was ensured from the drill site to the assay report.
 A chain of custody form was completed by Mr. Robeck for the 2007 samples and by Mr. Kravits for the 2010 and 2011 samples that gives sufficient information to identify the samples and describes the analyses required.
 The chain of custody accompanied the samples during shipment from the drill site to the laboratory and was signed by all parties involved in the transport of the samples and SGS Mongolia upon receipt.
 All the samples were shipped under Red Hill or Prophecy control directly to SGS Mongolia.
-Upon delivery the samples were jointly inventoried by a Prophecy representative and SGS staff before SGS signed for receipt of the samples.
+Upon delivery, the samples were jointly inventoried by a Prophecy representative and SGS staff before SGS signed for receipt of the samples.
 The signed sample chains of custody are on file at Prophecy's Ulaanbaatar office.
 SGS Mongolia then entered the sample information into their laboratory information management system (LIMS) which generated unique laboratory identification numbers.
 Sample preparation and laboratory worksheets are then prepared by the LIMS to track each sample to the final report.
-The laboratory managers review the sample identifying information accompanies the correct assays (Murray, 2007 and Rao, 2010).
+The laboratory managers review the sample tracking while the samples are in process and review the final assay reports to ensure the correct sample identifying information accompanies the correct assays (Murray, 2007 and Rao, 2010).
 This responsibility is part of the laboratory accreditation which for the 2007 samples was validated by ISO (Murray, 2007).
 No assay results were found to have been misidentified.